How do I change the FOV in Skyrim?

 Distortion management

-The increased FOV may cause distortion on the sides of the screen.
+Increasing the FOV may cause distortion at the sides of the screen.
 This is normal, and slight distortion does not usually affect the gaming experience.
-Take time to get used to it before deciding how much distortion is acceptable.
+Take some time to get used to it before deciding how much distortion is acceptable.

 Compromise between vision and distortion

-Adjusting the FOV is a compromise between improving vision and introducing distortion.
-If distortion is annoying, adjust the FOV until you find the ideal compromise for comfortable immersion.
+Adjusting the field of view is a compromise between improving vision and introducing distortion.
+If the distortion is bothersome, adjust the FOV until you find the ideal compromise for comfortable immersion.

 Perception of size and distance

-Note that FOV adjustment can influence the perception of object size and distance.
+Note that adjusting the FOV can influence the perception of the size and distance of objects.
 Experiment to understand how these adjustments affect your gaming experience.

 Additional resources

-For an in-depth look at FOV in video games, check out the two-part video linked below.
-These tutorials offer clear and accessible explanations of how FOV works, well worth exploring for a better understanding.
+For an in-depth analysis of FOV in video games, check out the two-part video linked below.
+These tutorials offer clear and accessible explanations of how FOV works, and are well worth exploring for a better understanding.

 Changing the FOV is important!

 The field of view (FOV) in video games plays a crucial role in determining the visual arc during gameplay.
-Designers choose this value based on various factors, such as the average size of TV screens and the distance at which players are seated.
-Typically, FPS console games have an FOV of around 60 degrees.
+Designers choose this value based on various factors, such as the average size of TV screens and the distance at which players sit.
+Typically, console FPS games have an FOV of around 60 degrees.

-PC gamers, often being closer to their screen, experience a claustrophobic effect with Skyrim's default FOV of 65 degrees.
-Symptoms include blinkered sensations and headaches, among others, altering the gaming experience.
+PC gamers, who are often closer to their screens, experience a claustrophobic effect with Skyrim's default 65-degree field of view.
+Symptoms include feelings of tunnel vision and headaches, among others, which detract from the gaming experience.

 You now have various options for FOV modification in Skyrim.
 If you're a fan of this game, the information on crossbows might be of interest to you.
 We talk about it in our article: Everything you need to know about crossbows in Skyrim.